17 Jul Understanding Gratuities on Your Disney Cruise

 - Pay by automatically having the suggested gratuity added to your onboard account prior to the end of your cruise

-If you wish to change the amount of a gratuity or pay the gratuity in cash, stop by the gust service desk located on Deck 3, Midship.
+*** Please note- Disney Cruise Line will automatically include gratuities to your onboard account during sailing if you do not prepay prior to sailing.
+If you wish to have this removed or change the amount of a gratuity or pay the gratuity in cash, stop by the gust service desk located on Deck 3, Midship.

 Are there any Cast Members that should be receiving a tip that aren’t included in the pre-paying service?
 Yes.
 Here are a couple of exceptions.